Datasheets for Datasets

 \item \textbf{Is there a repository that links to any or all papers or systems that use the dataset?} If so, please provide a link or other access point.

 \item \textbf{What (other) tasks could the dataset be used for?}

-\item \textbf{Is there anything about the composition of the dataset or the way it was collected and preprocessed/cleaned/labeled that might impact future uses?} For example, is there anything that a future user might need to know to avoid uses that could result in unfair treatment of individuals or groups (e.g., stereotyping, quality of service issues) or other undesirable harms (e.g., financial harms, legal risks) If so, please provide a description.
-Is there anything a future user could do to mitigate these undesirable harms?
+\item \textbf{Is there anything about the composition of the dataset or the way it was collected and preprocessed/cleaned/labeled that might impact future uses?} For example, is there anything that a dataset consumer might need to know to avoid uses that could result in unfair treatment of individuals or groups (e.g., stereotyping, quality of service issues) or other risks or harms (e.g., legal risks, financial harms)?
+If so, please provide a description.
+Is there anything a dataset consumer could do to mitigate these risks or harms?

 \item \textbf{Are there tasks for which the dataset should not be used?} If so, please provide a description.

 \item \textbf{Any other comments?}

 \end{itemize}